ncbi/stxtyper/README.md

     - __PARTIAL_CONTIG_END__ for partial operons that could be split by contig boundaries due to sequencing or assembly artifacts
     - __INTERNAL_STOP__ for Stx operons where one of the subunits has a nonsense mutation
     - __FRAMESHIFT__ where StxTyper detected an indel in the coding sequence that would cause a frame shift in one or more of the subunits
-    - __NOVEL__ a full-length stx operon that is not typeable using the current scheme
+    - __COMPLETE_NOVEL__ a full-length stx operon that is not typeable using the current scheme
 4. __identity__ The combined percent identity for both A and B subunits
 5. __target_start__ The detected start of the alignments
 6. __target_stop__ The detected end of the alignments